 Headlines are especially important to help “sell” your story.
 They should also be kept to one line be no more than 3-4 short words in length.
 Good headlines should often offer intriguing promises – they’re simple, direct and irresistible enough to compel an employee to learn more.
 The headline informs or teases to help get the attention of our busy employees.
 The headline is not abstract.
 It’s intended to draw the reader into the story and should work well with the graphic.

 There is a direct correlation between user adoption and branding.
-Users need to feel like it’s their employee community, it’s company’s employee community that brings a sense of ownership.
+Users need to feel like it’s their employee community.
+This is what brings a sense of ownership.
 Make sure to personalize Simpplr to match your corporate brand.
 Simpplr provides basic branding features and makes it super easy for Admins to personalize the look and feel of overall application.
-Changing logo, header color, header links, footer color, footer links and text in the footer are the few easy customizations that you can do in minutes.
+Changing logo, header color, header links and footer color are easy customizations you can do in minutes.

-Sometimes Admins get carried away and with good intentions want to control the application too much.
-Two-Way Conversations are now the Norm.
+Sometimes Admins get carried away with good intentions and want to control the application too much.
+Two-way conversations are now the norm.
 Without a doubt, social media has vastly changed the way we communicate, creating an environment where two-way conversations are the norm.
 We expect it.
 We demand it.
 A similar expectation has translated into how employees want to engage with their employers.
 Employees are no longer satisfied with simply “being in the know”.
-They also want to ask questions about decisions being made within their organization, and voice their opinions – just like on social media platforms.
-It’s critical for you to find that balance and make sure you are not losing the social approach to how new employee communities are delivered and managed.
+They want to ask questions about decisions being made within their organization and voice their opinions – just like on social media platforms.
+It’s critical to find that balance and make sure you're not losing the social approach to how new employee communities are delivered and managed.

-Simpplr team will provide you enough training documentation to get started.
-Please spend time reviewing those documents and customize them as per your organization’s needs.
+Spend time on the Simpplr Support Portal reviewing How-to guides, best practices, and FAQs to help meet your organization’s needs.
 A little training for new users goes a long way.
 Help orient employees with a brief presentation (live or documented) on how to use the platform (be specific!) and share success stories from its use.
 Give explicit next steps for employees to take when getting started.
 This will ensure that open conversations are interesting, relevant and appropriate.